sriksmachi/text2sql-slm-finetuning-grpo/README.md

 - Training used a **sampled subset** of the full combined corpus (400 examples, schema-level split), not the complete Spider + BIRD training sets
 - Only **2 epochs** were run; the learning curve had not yet plateaued at checkpoint
-- The 3B model size limits its ability to handle the most complex BIRD queries requiring multi-step reasoning
+- The 3B model size limits its ability to handle the most complex BIRD queries requiring multi-step reasoning; the larger gap vs. GPT-5.1 on BIRD reflects this
 - `extract_sql` and SQLGlot show occasional parsing/token errors; a more robust SQL extraction approach may improve the reward signal

 > Results measured on held-out schemas not seen during training.
 Full evaluation logs available in MLflow.
-> **Scaling note:** Training for 5–10 epochs on the full Spider + BIRD corpus and upgrading to the 7B variant (`Qwen2.5-Coder-7B-Instruct`) is projected to push Spider beyond 0.93 and further close the BIRD gap.
+> **Scaling note:** Training for 5–10 epochs on the full Spider + BIRD corpus and upgrading to the 7B variant (`Qwen2.5-Coder-7B-Instruct`) is projected to push Spider beyond 0.93 and close the remaining gap with GPT-5.1 on BIRD.

 ---